Burnsedia/dracula/README.md

 5.  ## Mobile and Desktop Support

-    Using Flutter to target All Mobile and Desktop Platforms,
+    Using Flutter to target Android and all Desktop Platforms(Linux, Windows and Mac),

 6. ## Sync Your Data